-To begin with, there is hardly any real crime; what there is, being furnished chiefly by the Indian labourers employed on the estates of the Colonial Sugar Refining power of working one's self into a more violent and unrestrained fit of rage than any one else of one's acquaintance was an elegant and much-sought-after accomplishment.
-The change, effected largely by the work of the missionaries, but also by the civilising influences of the British Government, and of planters and traders innumerable, is most notable.
+To begin with, there is hardly any real crime, what there is being furnished chiefly by the Indian labourers employed on the estates of the Colonial Sugar Refining Company.
+The Fijians themselves, though less than two generations removed from the wild and wicked days of the Thakombau reign, are an extremely peaceable and good-natured set of people.
+In the fifties and sixties, and even later, murder, torture and cannibalism were the chief diversions of a Fijian's life, and the power of working one's self into a more violent and unrestrained fit of rage than any one else of one's acquaintance was an elegant and much-sought-after accomplishment.
+This change, effected largely by the work of the missionaries, but also by the civilising influences of the British Government, and of planters and traders innumerable, is most notable.
 Nothing can be more amiable and good-natured than the Fijian of to-day; no coloured citizen in all the circle of the British Colonies is less inclined to crime.
-Yet the great jail in Suva, and the various smaller ones dotted about among the country police-stations, are always well filled; for the Fijian, being naturally rather thick-headed, manages, in spite of all his amiability, to run up against the British constitution every now and then.
+Yet the great jail in Suva, and the various smaller ones dotted about among the country police-stations, are always well filled; for the Fijian, being naturally rather thick-headed, manages, in spite of all his amiability, to run up against the British Constitution every now and then.
 There are laws for his guidance and restraint that do not exactly please him; and, as he cheerfully drives a coach-and-six, or its Fijian equivalent, right through them whenever he feels inclined, it follows that an interlude of jail is an extremely common incident in Fijian life.